 - Administer 100% oxygen, if available.

 - Wait for the ambulance and paramedics to respond to the scene.
 They will assess the situation and transport the injured diver, if necessary.

-Drain all water from all equipment including buoyancy compensator, regulator, cylinder bott, boat, motor (if using) and any water containing devices before leaving water access.
+Drain all water from all equipment--including buoyancy compensator, regulator, cylinder boot, boat, motor (if using), and any water-containing devices--before leaving water access.